qienqien/edge-vision-validation/README.md

 ## Project history and attribution

-The starting point was created for the EE104 Super Project in Fall 2020 by Group 8.
+The starting point was created for the SJSU EE104 Super Project in Fall 2020 by Group 8.
 The original scripts are retained to document where the project began;
 the validation architecture and subsequent implementation are the reimagined work.